Geopolitical Uncertainty Stifles Corporate Innovation and Growth

 44 Pages Posted: 19 Jan 2021 Last revised: 13 May 2021

-Using an indicator measure based on war and terror acts that is plausibly uncorrelated with local economic conditions, we document that unanticipated increases in geopolitical uncertainty cause a reduction in R&D expenditure and patenting activity in firms in the U.S. In the cross section, the impact of geopolitical uncertainty on innovation is greater for firms in industries with high innovative competition and financial market frictions.
-Using industry level data, we show that geopolitical uncertainty lowers long-run economic growth through each of the mechanisms.
+We use a narrative method to construct an uncertainty measure based on transnational geopolitical tensions that is plausibly uncorrelated with the existing economic conditions.
+Increases in geopolitical uncertainty cause a significant reduction in R&D expenditure and patenting activity – measured using patent numbers, citations, and private value – for a sample of publicly listed firms in the US.
+In the cross-section, the impact of geopolitical uncertainty on innovation and output growth is greater for firms in industries with high innovative competition and financial market frictions.
 We show that our results are unlikely to be driven by omitted variable bias or measurement error.

 Keywords: Geopolitical Risk, Innovation, Patenting, R&D, Patent Value, Geopolitics, Economic Growth

 JEL Classification: G32, O31, O32, E22